DARTH-git/dampack/cran-comments.md

 * changed the quotes around package title to undirected quotation marks.

+* Added \value to .Rd files regarding exported methods and explained the functions results in the documentation.

+* Unwrapped examples previously wrapped with \dontrun{}

 * removed write.table() and ggsave() function uses from the basic_cea.rmd vignette to comply with CRAN's policies.
 These were the only offending functions I could find--if there are others that I am overlooking, please let me know and I will happily fix them!

 ## Test environments
 * local Win install, R 4.0.3